 Cage is a kiosk compositor for Wayland.
 A kiosk is a window manager (in the X11 world) or compositor (in the Wayland world) that is designed for a user experience wherein user interaction and activities outside the scope of the running application are prevented.
-That is, a kiosk compositor runs a single, maximized application and prevents the user from interacting with anything but this application.
+That is, a kiosk compositor runs a maximized application at a time and prevents the user from interacting with anything but this application.

 Cage supports a single, static output.
 It does not support hotplugging additional outputs and exits when its only output is removed.
 Cage defaults to the output’s preferred mode and does not support rotation.
+Cage does not support virtual workspaces.
 Input-wise, Cage supports pointer input, keyboard input and touch input.
 Copy and paste works as well.

 There is no configuration for Cage.
 To start Cage, simply call its

 binary with the path to the application you want to launch within the

 the Epiphany web browser.
 When the application is closed, Cage closes

 Cage currently does not support any Wayland protocols other than xdg-shell and XWayland.
 That is, there is no support for panels, virtual keyboards, screen capture, primary selection, et cetera.
 I welcome pull requests implementing one of the features listed or other Wayland protocols.
 The layer-shell protocol especially might make for a cleaner implementation and virtual keyboard support is definitely something we want in the future.

 Cage is based on the annotated source of tinywl and rootston.

 For now you’ll have to compile Cage from source.
 There is no release yet, so you’ll have to grab the latest master from GitHub.